vcp8259/tiakitanga_kaumatua/README.md

 *Mapping the invisible currents of manipulation.*

-*AI that listens to time · speech · behaviour: when no-one else will.*
+** LLMs that listen to time · speech · behaviour: when no-one else will. **

 ---
 *Protect mana* · *Empower choice* · *Honour forebears*